APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Approach

 \section{Approach}

 Fig. \ref{fig:framework} presents the overall framework of our approach.
-Generally, {\toolname} accepts a buggy program and a plausible patch that passes the available test cases as inputs. {\toolname} extracts the buggy code snippet and its corresponding patched code snippet, and adopts four strategies to truncate the code tokens. {\toolname} then uses the pre-trained BERT model for embedding the truncated tokens.
+Generally, {\toolname} accepts a buggy program and a plausible patch that passes the available test cases as inputs.

+\revise{{\toolname} extracts the buggy code snippet and its corresponding patched code snippet, and truncates the code tokens for embedding.} {\toolname} then uses the pre-trained BERT model for embedding the truncated tokens.
 After obtaining the representations for the buggy and patched code snippets, {\toolname} uses four pre-defined functions for integrating the representations.
 Finally, {\toolname} adopts a deep learning classifier to return the final result (i.e., correct or overfitting).